 For instance, you may be using a computer with Windows, an Android tablet and an iPhone.
 Each of these uses a distinct operating system.
 Having a user-friendly interface is a must for most, even if you are technically savvy.

 You will want to choose a VPN that offers a streamlined and easy setup process and one that has an intuitive and simple user interface.
 A good way to discover how easy the service is to use is by reading reviews from actual users.

 24/7 Customer Service

-Look for a VPN that provides clearly delineated customer service that is reliable.
-You will want a VPN that offers customer service 24 hours each day of the week, and having a live chat option is a plus.
+Look for a VPN that provides reliable customer service with 24/7 accessibility.
+A live chat option is a plus.
 Look at customer reviews to see how the company has dealt with customer relations in the past.

 Finally, choose a VPN company that offers some type of money-back guarantee or free trial.
 This is important in case the VPN is not a good fit for you after all.